Scotland’s Secret Bunker – RAF Troywood – Fife

 Arrival at the Secret Bunker:

-From the entrance, you go down a flight of stairs and then enter the main tunnel, which is 150 yards long and encased in solid concrete 18 inches thick.
-This takes you to the main bunker, which is protected by blast doors that weigh 1½ tons each.
-From then on, the bunker is encased in concrete reinforced with tungsten bars, 10 feet thick.
+From the entrance, you go down a flight of stairs.
+The main tunnel is 150 yards long and encased in solid concrete 18 inches thick.
+At the end of the main tunnel are blast doors, each weighing 1.5 tons.
+The walls of the bunker are lined with concrete, reinforced with tungsten bars, 10 feet thick.

 Nomadic Backpacker on the self-guided tour at Scotland’s Secret Bunker: